DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 • Occasional scheduling sync issues, freezing, or mobile slowness reported

-• Analytics are not as deep as specialized HR/EX platforms
+• Analytics are not as deep as specialised HR/EX platforms

 • Integrations can feel limited depending on your stack